- American Academy of Pediatrics

 A Prioritized Research Agenda for Suicide Prevention: An Action Plan to Save Lives

 Outline of the 30 research areas showing the most promise that could help decrease the number of suicide attempts as well as deaths in the United States, produced by the National Action Alliance for Suicide Prevention’s Research Prioritization Task Force of the National Institutes of Health.
 The goal for this agenda is that researchers will use it regarding the types of research they conduct in the future, funding organizations, family members, policymakers, and other interested individuals to advocate for the field of suicide prevention research.

-National Center for Complementary and Alternative Medicine • National Institutes of Health
+National Center for Complementary and Integrative Health (NIH)

 Primary Care Evaluation of Mental Disorders Patient Health Questionnaire